 Grow in fertile, moist but well-drained soil preferably in full sun.
 Flowering is likely to be poor in shadier situations.
 Tolerant of heavy clay and poorer soils.
 May need watering in spring to early summer in dry conditions to ensure flowering.
-See Heme
+See Hemerocallis cultivation for details

 Propagate by division in early spring or early autumn.
-Propagate by seed in autumn or spring
+Propagate from seed (indoors or outdoors) in autumn or spring

 Suggested planting locations and garden types

 Flower borders and beds

 City & Courtyard Gardens Coastal Cottage & Informal Garden Patio & Container Plants